DNNCommunity/DNNDocs/content/tutorials/themes/theme-objects/breadcrumb/index.md

 The Breadcrumb Theme Object displays the path to the currently selected page in the menu structure like this:
 RootPage > SubPage > SubSubPage/n
-The starting level, separator and styling are configurable.<br/>
+The starting level, separator and styling are configurable.

 **Current Version:** 01.00.00